 Supply purchasing, grant awards, special projects, and Title X or CCare policies

-Client education strategies and resources
+Client, provider and community education strategies and resources

 Clinical services, best practices, quality assurance and program policies/protocols